salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 };
 ```

+I'm showing you these snippets because I think it shows how relatively
-I know there are going to be times where I want to add a bit of interactivity to
+straightforward it is to tweak Eleventy's behavior.
+I know there are going to be
+times where I want to add a bit of interactivity to a post, or when I'll want to
-a post, or when I'll want to add support for responsive images, and I'm not too
+add support for responsive images, and I'm not too worried about Eleventy
-worried about Eleventy somehow preventing me from doing any of that.
+somehow preventing me from doing any of that.

 ### It is written in JavaScript.

-Ok hear me out on this one.
-I'm comfortable enough with JavaScript to dig around
+Ok, hear me out on this one.
+I don't hate JavaScript.
+I'm comfortable enough
-a bit when things don't work.
-I don't think JavaScript is a particularly
+with JavaScript to dig around a bit when things don't work.
+I don't think
-powerful or safe language, but it is one that I know fairly well.
-If I spent
+JavaScript is a particularly powerful or safe language, but it is one that I
-most of my time writing Ruby or Go, I'm sure Jekyll or Hugo would work just as
+know fairly well.
+If I spent most of my time writing Ruby or Go, I'm sure Jekyll
-well for me.
-If anything breaks when I'm trying to build my blog, I'm going to
+or Hugo would work just as well for me.
+If anything breaks when I'm trying to
-be the one who has to fix it.
-And besides, if I start to run into the
+build my blog, I'm going to be the one who has to fix it.
+And besides, if I
-limitations of the JavaScript language trying to build a static blog, I probably
+start to run into the limitations of the JavaScript language trying to build a
-have bigger problems on my hands.
+static blog, I probably have bigger problems on my hands.

 ## Use the right tool for the job.

-If you want to play with a full fledged application that embodies the best that
+If you want to play with a full fledged application that embodies the best of
-web development has to offer, Gatsby is a fantastic choice.
+what web development has to offer, Gatsby is a fantastic choice.
 Gatsby takes
 advantage of some bleeding-edge technologies and is clearly an impressive piece
 of engineering.
 If you want to put a blog on the internet, you're probably
 better off with something simpler.
 Adding JavaScript to the mix just increases